learn-co-curriculum/phase-1-embedded-videos-lab/README.md

 Why two sources?
 Compatibility!
 When HTML is rendered, your browser will try to load the first source.
 If it fails, it will _fall back_ to the second source.

-All modern browsers support MP4 files, so if we had the above video on a website, its likely that more than 99% of visitors will see the MP4 version.
-However, in the chance that a site visitor is still using an older version of a browser like Firefox, the MP4 file will fail to load and the OGV file will be loaded instead.
+All modern browsers support MP4 files.
+If we had the above video on a website, its likely that more than 99% of visitors will see the MP4 version.
+However, in the chance that a site visitor is still using an older version of a browser like Firefox, the MP4 file will fail to load.
+At this point, the OGV file will load instead.
 It is still useful to have an alternate video format for this reason.

-In addition to multiple sources, we can provide an additional fall back, a _message_ to users in the even that they are using a browser that is _so_ out of date, it doesn't support HTML5.
-In that case, we can add something like this:
+In addition to multiple sources, we can provide a fall back message.
+This message will appear to users in the event that they are using a browser that is _so_ out of date, it doesn't support HTML5.
+For this, we add something like
+this:

 ```html
 <video>